• Skip to primary navigation

 2. Flaunt social ‘rules’

-Reyn Guyer, developer of Twister™ and Nerf™, was the recipient of the Lifetime Achievement award at the TAGIE awards.
+Reyn Guyer, the developer of Twister™ and Nerf™, was the recipient of the Lifetime Achievement award at the TAGIE awards.
 One of the paths to his success has been to explore ideas from activities that may not be socially acceptable.
 Twister, for example, was initially rejected as the game forced participants of the opposite sex to be closer than was socially acceptable at that time.

 They managed an end-run around cultural values when they got the game on the Tonight Show with Johnny Carson.
 Carson’s guest was Eva Gabor and they played the game on TV, spurring heavy demand starting the next day.
 Nerf was another success for Guyer.
 Of course, playing ball indoors was not appropriate but with Nerf, they bypassed this traditional limitation.
 Heads up!